elsa-workflows/elsa-website/docs/guides-document-approval.md

 The second thing we want to do is to notify the reviewer that a new document was submitted.
 We do this by sending an email using the `SendEmail` activity.
 We configure this activity using a mix of `LiteralExpression` and `JavaScriptExpression` objects.
 A `LiteralExpression` returns the literal string value passed into its constructor, and optionally converts it to a given type if you use the generic type overload.
 In this case, we just need to specify a literal email address: `"approval@acme.com`.

-The expression for the `To`, `Subject` and `Body` are more interesting.
-The all demonstrate how to use JavaScript expressions to access the `Document` variable we defined earlier on the workflow.
+The expression for the `To`, `Subject` and `Body` are more interesting, because they demonstrate how to use JavaScript expressions to access the `Document` variable we defined earlier.

 The `Body` property expression uses a JavaScript function called `signalUrl` taking a single argument representing the name of the signal.
 What this does is generate an absolute URL including a security token that carries the following information: